 Why the new rules are introduced

-The current VAT regulations date back to the 1990s since when significant technological developments occurred.
+The VAT regulations that applying until the end of June 2021 date back to the 1990s since when significant technological developments occurred.
 According to the current VAT scheme, traders supplying goods to other EU countries are required to charge and pay VAT in the customer's country once their business exceeds a yearly turnover threshold (ranging between 25,000€ to 100,000 €, as decided by each country individually).
 Different languages, rules, and costumes per country often presented obstacles for smooth cross-border sales.
 As the EU intends to strengthen internal markets, the European Commission decided to rethink the current VAT regulations.

 Beyond that, the new regulations are intended to create an even ground for European and Non-European merchants, as the latter often managed to sell their goods to the EU, bypassing VAT.

 In short, the three goals of the new VAT reform are:

 - Simplify the regulations

 - Prevent fraud of non-EU traders